-An endowment fund is a kind of investment fund that is held by a non-profit organization, and amounts are withdrawn frequently from the fund in order to meet general as well as specific needs.
-The fund consists of the number of investments made as well as income earned on such investment.
+An endowment fund is a kind of investment fund that a non-profit organization holds, and amounts are frequently withdrawn from the fund to meet general and specific needs.
+The fund consists of the number of investments made and income earned on such investments.

-- The endowment funds are funded mainly by way of donations.
+The endowment funds are funded mainly by way of donations.
 The funds have specific policies concerning investments, withdrawal as well as usage of the funds.
-Normally the policies allow that the initial investment, known as principal shall remain untouched and only the investment income can be withdrawn for use in the operations of the non-profit organization.
+Normally the policies allow that the initial investment, known as the principal, shall remain untouched, and only the investment income can be withdrawn for use in the operations of the non-profit organization.

-- In the case of most of the large funds, a part of the principal amount is allowed to be withdrawn after a particular period.
+In the case of most large funds, a part of the principal amount is allowed to be withdrawn after a particular period.
 In such a case, donations remain invested in the fund for a longer time and hence increase the value of the fund.
 Portfolio managers mostly manage portfolio managersPortfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios..

 - It is funded by way of donations.
 The donations can either be specific or general.

-- There are policies regarding the withdrawal of principal amount, usage of funds and investments in the fund.
+- There are policies regarding the withdrawal of the principal amount, usage of funds, and investments in the fund.

-- The fund consists of the principal amount as well as the income earned on such principal.
+- The fund consists of the principal amount and the income earned on such principal.

-One may consider the real-life example of Harvard, the University of Texas, Princeton and Stanford which held endowment funds of an amount more than $25 million in the year 2017.
-The fund was being criticized since although such huge amounts were lying in the funds, the tuition fees were increasing.
+One may consider the real-life example of Harvard, the University of Texas, Princeton, and Stanford, which held endowment funds of more than $25 million in 2017.
+The fund was being criticized since, although such huge amounts were lying in the funds, the tuition fees were increasing.

 #1 – Investment Policy

-It contains policies to investments that can be made by a manager and his expected approach in making such investments.
+It contains policies for investments that can be made by a manager and his expected approach to making such investments.

 #2 – Withdrawal Policy

-This part contains the details as to the amount that is allowed to be withdrawn from the fund and the time interval at which such withdrawals can be made.
+This part contains details on the amount allowed to be withdrawn from the fund and the time interval at which such withdrawals can be made.

 #3 – Usage Policy

-It provides guidelines for purposes for which the fund may be utilized and also aims to ensure that no deviation is made for such purposes.
+It provides guidelines for the fund’s use and aims to ensure that no deviation is made for such purposes.